marked42/learning-notes/RESTful API/RESTful.md

 | `POST /tickets/1` | `POST /tickets` | Create data | No | No |
 | `PATCH /tickets/1` | `POST /tickets` | Update data partially | No | No |

-_Safe_ methods don't modify resources on server, so it can be used without worring about making any unexpected changes to server status.
+_Safe_ methods don't modify resources on server, so it can be used without worrying about making any unexpected changes to server status.

 _Idempotent_ methods may change resources, but result of calling it once or more times is same.
 For example, **PUT** method will create resource if it doesn't exist at first time, following **PUT** methods would do nothing cause resource already exist.
 It's same for **DELETE** methods.